 *The job market is stronger, with 96% of jobs lost (as a count) during the pandemic, being replaced.
 But inflation is outpacing higher salaries.

 *Many skilled and educated workers are competing for professional roles, although there are many jobs available.
 The most likely way this impacts you is if more experienced professionals are under-employed - filling the permanent or contract roles you are qualified for now and eager to land.

 If You're Not Employed

 *If you are not working for a 40-hour/ week paycheck, list how you've earned money in the past.
-(We recommend creating a vision board using a tool like Canva).
 Then, for each method, identify who could potentially hire you now and text or email them to let them know you're available to do this work.
 If you've previously done freelance jobs or paid project work, reach out to this network to ask if they are hiring or can introduce you to those who are hiring.

-*Consider new gig work or work in areas experiencing high volume now - like grocery or restaurant delivery.
+*Consider new gig work or work in areas experiencing high volume now - like grocery, restaurant delivery and tutoring.